 Overview

 Elms Park would deliver essential new business space, jobs and housing for Cheltenham, Tewkesbury and the surrounding area.
-It would play a crucial role in the region’s future growth and would see more than £1 billion invested into the construction sector over a 10 to 15-year period.
-Once complete, it is estimated that Elms Park would generate over 5,000 full time equivalent job opportunities, primarily from the business park.
-In total these employment opportunities will generate annual incomes in excess of £210 million per year.
+It would play a crucial role in the region’s future growth and would see more than £2.5 billion invested into the construction sector over a 10 to 15-year period.
+Once complete, it is estimated that Elms Park would generate over 4,000 full-time equivalent job opportunities, primarily from the business park.
+In total these employment opportunities will generate Gross Added Value of up to £300 million per year.

 There is a clear vision in place for Elms Park which has been carefully designed to deliver all the elements of a thriving community in a genuine sustainable development.